haacked/haacked.com/_posts/archived/2004-11-12-how-to-stop-a-thread.aspx.markdown

 ---
 layout: post
-title: "How To Stop a Thread in .NET (and Why Thread.Abort is Evil)"
+title: How To Stop a Thread in .NET (and Why Thread.Abort is Evil)
 date: 2004-11-12 -0800
 comments: true
 disqus_identifier: 1604
 categories: []
+redirect_from: "/archive/2004/11/11/how-to-stop-a-thread.aspx/"
 ---

 [Ian
 Griffiths](http://www.interact-sw.co.uk/iangblog/ "Ian Griffiths’ Blog") (one of my favorite tech bloggers) wrote this [fine